tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 PHY layer models
 ================

-The PHY layer implements a single model in the ``ns3::WifiPhy`` class: the physical layer model implemented there is described in a paper entitled `Yet Another Network Simulator <http://cutebugs.net/files/wns2-yans.pdf>`_ The acronym *Yans* derives from this paper title.

 In short, the physical layer models are mainly responsible for modeling the reception of packets and for tracking energy consumption.
-There are typically three main components to this:
+There are typically three main components to packet reception:

 * each packet received is probabilistically evaluated for successful or failed reception.
 The probability depends on the modulation, on